SakSal-tech/trade-capture-system/docs/step-3-summary-functionality.md

   - Technique: fetch domain `TradeDTO`s for the trader (via `fetchTradesForTraderWithoutPrivilegeCheck`) then perform in‑memory aggregations using Java streams and `BigDecimal` for numeric accuracy.
   - Why: Aggregations are domain-specific and easier to express in Java when datasets per trader are modest. `BigDecimal` avoids rounding errors when summing notionals.
 - Defensive authorization and short-circuits
-  - Technique: capture `Authentication` at the start of `getTradeSummary` and compute `canViewOthers` to prevent accidental leaks; enforce privilege checks early to avoid expensive aggregations for unauthorised callers.
+  - Technique: capture `Authentication` at the start of `getTradeSummary` and calculate `canViewOthers` to prevent accidental leaks; enforce privilege checks early to avoid expensive aggregations for unauthorised callers.
   - Why: Performance and security deny early prevents wasted work and prevents accidental data exposure.
 - Weekly / daily comparisons
-  - Technique: compute per-day buckets for the last 7 days using `LocalDate` and stream filters.
+  - Technique: calculate per-day buckets for the last 7 days using `LocalDate` and stream filters.
 Compose `DailySummaryDTO.DailyComparisonSummary` entries.
   - Why: Simple and explicit; easier to unit test and to tune later for DB‑side aggregation if performance requires.

 Why I chose these approaches